JiangGuanMing/Data_Analyst_Udacity/README.md

 [Education] Learning the MongoDB on Udacity

 Hi, this is my frist time to learn MongoDB on Udacity.
-There are the precticing code in my repository.
+There are the precticing codes in my repository.